imset/Dizzi/README.md

 # Dizzi
-## A simple discord bot made with discord.py
+## A simple discord bot made with discord.py.
-### Big thanks to: Carberrera Tutorials
+### Features:
+* Pretty much whatever I want it to do

+##### Thanks to:
+* Carberrera Tutorials (https://www.youtube.com/c/CarberraTutorials) for helping get this set up initially.
+* Ichiraku's Discord Server, for being my guinea pigs for so long
+* The internet, for teaching me everything I know